 Current projects include ‘Stolen Voices’ with artist Johanna Linsley.
 The work, inspired by eavesdropping practices, imagines public spaces as semi-fictional constructions, as if an Agatha Christie novel has shattered over a town and fragments caught in the local soundscape.
 The project takes a variety of forms, from participatory workshops to new music composition, experimental performance, community gig nights, an exhibition and a book project currently in process which they call a sonic detective novel.

 Rebecca is co-organiser of Women In Sound/Women On Sound (WISWOS), a research network which tackles inequality and gender bias in the sonic arts.
 She is an associate artist at Aberystwyth Arts Centre and with Newcastle-based theatre makers Cap-a-Pie.
-She is a member of the Theatre and Performance Research Association (TaPRA) and Artea, an interdisciplinary research group based in Spain.
+She is a member of the Association for the Study of the Arts of the Present, the Theatre and Performance Research Association (TaPRA) and Artea, an interdisciplinary research group based in Spain.

 Rebecca received a PhD in Performance Studies from Aberystwyth University.
 Prior to this, she was awarded an MA in Performance and a BA in English and Drama, both from Queen Mary University of London.
 She also received a subsequent MA from the University of Alcalá de Henares (Madrid) in Visual Culture and Performance